Langle-code/Physics_e-portfolio/index.md

 I aimed to see physics not only as equations—but as patterns, logic, and hidden machinery running underneath reality.

+Course Outcomes:
+Course Outcome 1: Students will learn about the principles of electricity, electric charge, electric fields, and electric potential.
+Students will also learn about Coulomb's law and the concept of electric field lines.
+The module aims to build a strong foundation for understanding more complex concepts in electricity.
+Furthermore, students will explore the fundamental principles of electric circuits and Ohm's law.
+They will learn about resistance, current, and voltage, and how these elements relate to each other in a circuit.
+The module will cover Kirchhoff's laws and the calculation of equivalent resistance in series and parallel circuits.

+Course Outcome 2: Explore the basic concepts of magnetism, including magnetic fields, magnetic forces, and magnetic materials.
+Understand how magnetic fields are created and how they interact with each other.

+Course Outcome 3: This module introduces the fundamental concepts of geometric optics.
+Students will explore the basic principles of reflection and refraction and how these principles apply to everyday optical devices.
+Expect hands-on activities to apply these concepts in practical situations, enhancing understanding through visualization.
 ---

 ## 2. FOUNDATIONAL EVIDENCE